rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

     If an agent is unable to pursue goals effectively, it's unlikely to be able to cause an existential catastrophe, so we won't consider the potential safety issue of capability robustness.

+[^rohinshawtoogod]:
+    When I initially wrote this post, I hadn't read this sequence yet, but it turned out to be quite relevant and addresses many of the same concerns as in this post, but from a somewhat different perspective and approach (it's also probably better written).